Quercus suber

 Climate

 The best quality cork comes from warm Mediterranean regions with a pronounced summer dry season and average highs of the warmest month above 25°C (77°F).
-Slow rates of bark growth, caused by low availability of water during the active growing season, results in a fine-textured cork with a dense cell structure, suitable for making high-value products such as cork stoppers for wine and champagne bottles.
+Slow rates of bark growth, caused by low water availability during the active growing season, result in a fine-textured cork with a dense cell structure suitable for making high-value products such as cork stoppers for wine and champagne bottles.

 Growing